Vittor-Javidan/EarthLog/docs/TestCheckUpList.md

 - Does sync data delete an entry of a picture that was uploaded in the past, but deleted in the client and project got uploaded again?
 - Does project rule `deleteAfterUpload` still work?

+## Widget
+  - Can add all input types
+  - Can save modified data

 ## Inputs

+- GPSInput
+  - Can get GPS data (all functionalities)
+  - Coordenates can access google maps

 - Picture Input
   - Shows image after taking first picture